 Miscommunication or a total lack of communication is never good.
 Often, it can only lead to more confusion, mistakes and unnecessary financial loss.
 It’s crucial to set clear guidelines for employees as to what is and what isn’t acceptable to be purchased on credit cards.

 In healthcare, compliance with The Sunshine Act is also a requirement for organizations and this act was passed in 2010 but put into effect in 2013.
-The Sunshine Act is a section of the Affordable Care Act that was designed to increase the transparency of financial relationships between health care providers and pharmaceutical manufacturers.
+The Sunshine Act is a section of the Affordable Care Act that was designed to increase the transparency of financial relationships between health care providers and pharmaceutical or medical device manufacturers.

 Additionally, this act helped put a very clear code of ethics in place for healthcare providers when it comes to the equipment and medications that they use.
 Be sure to include details about the Sunshine Act in your card policy and provide examples of how employees can ensure their spending complies with it.